GNS3/gns3-server/docs/index.rst

    api/v2/controller/*

-Hypervisor API Endpoints
+Compute API Endpoints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The hypervisor is the GNS3 process running on a server and controlling
+The compute is the GNS3 process running on a server and controlling
 the VM process.

 ..
 WARNING::